<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5133266&amp;fmt=gif">

 Variable refrigerant flow systems are available in two-pipe and three-pipe configurations, and each option offers different performance features.

 Two-pipe VRF systems only have a supply line and a return line between the outdoor unit and the multiple indoor units.
-This layout is simpler and less expensive than a three-pipe configuration, but it also comes with a limitation: the system cannot deliver simultaneous heating and cooling for different building, and all indoor units must operate in the same mode.
+This layout is simpler and less expensive than a three-pipe configuration, but it also comes with a limitation: the system cannot deliver simultaneous heating and cooling for different buildings, and all indoor units must operate in the same mode.

 Some manufacturers have developed devices called branch controllers, which allow simultaneous heating and cooling with a two-pipe VRF system.
 Basically, a branch controller uses the heat removed by units in cooling mode and delivers it to areas that require heating.
-The outdoor unit only provides balancing between heating and cooling loads.
+The outdoor unit only provides balance between heating and cooling loads.

 Three-pipe VRF systems have two supply lines, one for heating and one for cooling, and a common return line.
 Indoor units are connected to all three refrigerant lines, and they have a branch selector that switches between the heating and cooling lines as needed.